Frederik-Hartmann/3DLungSegmentation/README.md

   </tr>
 </table>

-This is down for the entire scan.
+This is done for the entire scan.
 The steps after this are applied to each slice seperately.
 It can be seen that the table in this viewing direction is not a straight line.
 This will become important later.
 To make the table straight, we use the sagittal view and therefore use sagittal slices.
-1. We now create a mask for each sagital slice:
+1. First we loop through the sagittal slices:
 <table style="width: 100%;">
   <tr>
     <th style="width: 50%;">Sagittal slice</th>